- Share your observations

 - Kevin Doyle

 Pale Purple Coneflower (Echinacea pallida)

-Pale Purple Coneflower (Echinacea pallida), a State Threatened plant, is found in prairies and prairie remnants along roadsides and railroads.
+Pale Purple Coneflower (Echinacea pallida), a Wisconsin Threatened plant, is found in prairies and prairie remnants along roadsides and railroads.
 Blooming occurs early June through late July; fruiting occurs early July through late August.
 The optimal identification period for this species is early June through early August.

 Synonyms: Brauneria pallida, Echinacea pallida var. pallida, Rudbeckia pallida

 - Distinguishing characteristics: Distinguished from E. angustifolia by overall size, larger ray flowers and white (not yellow) pollen.

 - Flower characteristics: Single showy flower head at the top of each stem, with many drooping, pale purple, petal-like ray flowers, each up to 3.5 in long; disk purplish-brown, broad, cone-shaped.